Business innovation: its many forms, and why it matters

 Deeper Dive into Business Innovation

-To dive deeper into that last point, let’s consider how companies have “innovated” their advertising during the pandemic.
+To dive deeper into that last point, let’s consider how and why companies become more customer-centric or “innovated” their advertising during the pandemic.
 In short, not only did companies have to figure out new ways to service customers quickly, effectively notify everyone about abrupt service changes, be sure not to disregard reality, yet remain sensitive.
-P.S. this type of action is a form of strategic innovation (Rouse, 2016), in a sense.
+P.S.
+This type of action is a form of strategic innovation (Rouse, 2016).

 Therefore, strategic innovation in advertising during a pandemic shows us how abrupt change can be and how companies adapt.